Site deploys overview

 Netlify has a Deploy Request Policy that ensures that Netlify only builds and deploys changes pushed to private repositories from recognized authors.
 This policy applies to production deploys, branch deploys, and Deploy Previews.
 Builds from build hooks are not affected.

-Recognized authors include Owners, Collaborators, and Git Contributors.
+Recognized authors include Owners, Developers, and Git Contributors.
 Netlify also treats bots from GitHub Marketplace as recognized authors in private repositories.

 Unrecognized authors, or non-team members, are people, automated services, or bots who are not associated with a Netlify team member account.
 This includes some Git-based services, like a CMS.
 This policy does not apply to build hooks.
 Deploys triggered by build hooks are treated as trusted deploys.